Jenny Ming

+Early life and education

 Ming was born in China and raised in San Francisco.
-In 1978, she earned a Bachelor of Arts in clothing merchandising with a minor in marketing from San José State University.
+In middle school, she took an interest in home economics and intended to major in it in college.
+However, her school soon canceled the program.
+After starting to take merchandising, marketing, and fashion design classes, in 1978, she earned a Bachelor of Arts in clothing merchandising with a minor in marketing from San José State University.
 In May 2012, Ming delivered the keynote address at San José State University's spring commencement ceremony and received an honorary doctor of humane letters from the university.

+Career

-Ming's career began in management at a Mervyn's department store before she was personally recruited by Gap CEO Millard Drexler in 1986.
+Ming's career began in management at a Mervyn's department store before she was personally recruited by Gap CEO Mickey Drexler in 1986.
 Ming joined the San Francisco-based retailer as a buyer, and quickly worked her way up through the Gap management ranks, becoming a vice president after three years on the job.

 In 1994, Drexler assigned Ming to a new executive team that would oversee a planned Gap spin-off, to be called Old Navy.
 In 1996, Ming became executive vice president of merchandising for the chain and was named president in March 1999.

 Business Week magazine named Ming one of the nation’s top-25 managers in 2000.
 She also appeared in Fortune magazine’s 2003 and 2004 lists of the 50 most powerful women in American business.

-Board Activities
+Board activities

 According to Forbes.com, Ming has served on several boards, including Levi Strauss & Co., Poshmark, Paper Source, and Kaiser Permanente.